 The Company evaluates long-lived assets for potential impairment when events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
 An impairment loss would be recognized when estimated future cash flows expected to result from the use of the asset and its eventual disposition are less than the carrying amount of the asset.
-The Company has not recognized any impairment losses for the three and six months ended June 30, 2022 and 2021.
+The Company has not recognized any impairment losses for the three and nine months ended September 30, 2022 and 2021, respectively.